porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 ## Styling

 ### Icon
-The icon corresponds to the logo of the respective social service.
-For the fallback icon the corresponding icon must be used.
+The icon corresponds to the logo of the respective social platform.
+For the specific social icons the corresponding icon must be used.

 ### Text label
 The text label within a link should always be short and descriptive.

+### Hover
+For the most used social icons, we use the brand color as hover state.
+For specific social icons, where we do not offer the brand color, the color #151718 must be used as hover (analogous to the link).

 <style scoped lang="scss">